Berlin-to-Kitchener name change: 1917 federal election

-Long-term
+Legacy

-Historian David Blackbourn describes the First World War as a caesura for people of German descent in the Anglo-Saxon world, marking a general decline in German culture.
-"When the heavily German city of Berlin, Ontario became Kitchener, and Berlin, Iowa became Lincoln, these were instances of something repeated thousands of times across the German-speaking parts of the English speaking world.
+In the years during and immediately following the First World War, numerous towns in Canada, the US and Australia changed the names of places associated with Germany, though the levels of public unrest displayed during the Berlin-Kitchener name change distinguishes it from other contemporary name change examples.
+The historian David Blackbourn describes the First World War as a caesura for people of German descent in the Anglo-Saxon world, marking a general decline in German culture: "When the heavily German city of Berlin, Ontario, became Kitchener, and Berlin, Iowa, became Lincoln, these were instances of something repeated thousands of times across the German-speaking parts of the English speaking world.
 Little Germanys retreated sharply."
-The levels of public unrest displayed during the Berlin-Kitchener name change distinguishes it from other contemporary name change examples.
-Geographers Chris Post and Derek Alderman see the changing of German place names during and after the war in the US, Canada and Australia as examples of "the political semiotic process of 'toponymic cleansing'."
-The Canadian Government passed an Order in Council on 26 September 1918 requiring all Canadian newspapers in "languages of the enemy" to be published in either English or French.
-Ontario's last German-language newspaper, the Berliner Journal, ran its last German issue on 2 October and its final issue in December.
+In the final months of the war, the Canadian Government passed an Order in Council requiring all Canadian newspapers in "languages of the enemy" to be published in either English or French.
+Ontario's last German-language newspaper, the Berliner Journal, ran its last issue in December 1918.
+The government repealed the order in January 1920, but it was not until 1967 that another German-language newspaper appeared in Kitchener.

 Anti-German sentiments persisted in the immediate aftermath of the war.
 Many German-Canadians anglicized their names – changing Braun to Brown and Schmidt to Smith, for example – and instead referred to their heritage as Dutch or Austrian.
 A 1919 Order in Council forbade German immigrants to enter Canada, a restriction held in place until 1923.
 In the decades that followed, the German population of Kitchener decreased continuously.
 The 1911 census listed 76 per cent of people in the community as being of German origin, dropping to 55.6 and 53 per cent in 1921 and 1931 censuses, respectively.
 Though the city had attracted large numbers of German immigrants in the previous century, when the restrictions on immigration were lifted in 1923 most newcomers instead settled in western Canada where resource industries were plentiful and land was inexpensive.